 The fact is that smoking stains teeth, turning them yellow or even brown, but that's not the worst of it.
 Those people who use tobacco face an increased risk of developing oral cancer and other potentially serious conditions.
 In order to help reduce your chances of developing oral and pharyngeal (throat) cancers, gum disease, tooth decay, and mouth sores or lesions that do not heal (leukoplakia), quitting smoking and other tobacco use is an important step.

 At Guildford Dental we offer oral cancer screenings to help protect your overall health as well as your smile.
 No one knows your mouth as well as you and your dentist does.
-Regular oral cancer screenings done by dentist or hygienist on a regular basis, gives your dental professionals an opportunity to thoroughly examine your mouth for early signs of oral cancers and other conditions.
+Regular oral cancer screenings done by your dentist or hygienist on a regular basis, gives your dental professionals an opportunity to thoroughly examine your mouth for early signs of oral cancers and other conditions.

 Restoring Your Smile